alexsorokoletov/Xamarin.Firebase.iOS/README.md

 # Xamarin.Firebase.iOS
-[Google Firebase](https://firebase.google.com/docs) bindings for Xamarin.iOS
+[Google Firebase](https://firebase.google.com/docs) bindings for Xamarin.iOS.
+This code is provided as is.

 In order to use the new Firebase from Google we have to get some bindings for Xamarin apps, right?